reviewboard/reviewboard/docs/manual/users/reviews/reviewing-markdown.rst

 along with a blue side panel on the left showing those existing comments.
 You can still write new comments in the green area of the comment box.

+.. note:: It's important to note that this is **not** the place to reply to
+          those comments.
+When you add a comment from the diff viewer, it's creating a new top-level review (akin to a new thread).
+If you want to reply to existing comments, you can do so from the :ref:`Reviews <review-replying>` page.
+The :guilabel:`Reply` link
+          here is a shortcut to jump directly to the relevant comment on the Reviews page.

-It's important to note that this is meant to be used as a reference to see if other people have already said what you plan to say.
-The comment box is **not** the place to reply to those comments.
-Instead, you can click the :guilabel:`Reply` link next to the particular comment, which will take you back to the review request page and open a reply box.
+          The view here is meant to be used only as a reference to see if other people have already said what you plan to say.